-Ecosystem - Basic structure and functions: Pollution - causes and possible control measures of air, water, soil, noise and radioactive pollutions.
-Plants - indicator of pollution.
+Ecosystem - Basic structure and functions: Major Ecosystems of India, Distribution and Climatic patterns of Plants in tropical and temperate regions.
+Invasive and Alien Plants, Plants - indicator of pollution.
 Disaster Management.

 Phytogeographical realms of the world.
 Origin of cultivated plants.
 Botanical regions of India.
 Continental drift.
 Age and area hypothesis, theory of Island biogeography, endemism, plant distribution, migration and barriers.